scalyr/agent-poc/k8s/README.md

 ## Customer load test PoC

-This branch provides is a template for running customer load tests using the Scalyr Agent and sending the load to the Scalyr internal instance, `logstaging.scalyr.com`.
+This branch provides is a template for running customer load tests using Kubernetes and the Scalyr Agent and sending the load to the Scalyr internal instance, `logstaging.scalyr.com`.
 The Scalyr Agent has been configured to allow for high log volume.

 ## Clone appropriate branch